Marv934/Air-Quality-Data-Sonification/README.md

 - **dt** Timestep (in s) in created Set, eq. *3600*
 - **tmean** Time intervall (in s) to calculate moving mean over, eq *60*

+### Sonificaiton in SuperCollider

+There are severall options in the GUI to shape the sonification.
+First there is the fundamental frequency and amplitude for the sound.
+Than you can choose a scale to modify the Air-Quality-Index (AQI) to frequency mapping.
+This project makes use of the european Aqir-Quality-Index (EAQI) <https://airindex.eea.europa.eu>.
+[Sensor.communit]<https://sensor.community> provides data for the 10 and 2.5 micrometer diameter particles.
+You can choose the brackpoint mapping for theese in the GUI.

+You can try out the reference tone with the fundamental frequency and also the sonification with a value of your choise.

+To provide data to the sonification process chosse a .csv file and the Column in which the data is available.
+By pressing *Load Data* the column name is providet to check if the correct data is loaded.

+In the last section of the GUI you can choose the tempo for sonification.
+Also you can Start/Pause and Stop the process.

 ## Examples

+Here i will go trough the process of scraping and sonification 3 sets of Data.
+The .csv and sound files are provided in the example directory.

 ## Contibuting
 Fell free to edit the code and pull request your ideas.